westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 ## Serial ATA ZAC Disks and SATA Host Controllers

-Serial ATA (SATA) host adapters, including those using the Advance Host Controller Interface (AHCI) standard, should have no problem scanning and initializing a connection with Host Aware disks.
-Most AHCI host adapters are also know to work with Host Managed disk drives as the adapter itself generally does not react to the device signature of the connected disk.
+Serial ATA (SATA) host adapters, including those that use the Advance Host Controller Interface (AHCI) standard, are able to scan and initialize connections with Host Aware disks.
+Most AHCI host adapters are known to work with Host Managed disk drives (this is because the adapter usually does not react to the device signature of the connected disk).

 ### Verifying The Disk